The Editorial Process

 Manuscripts received from Editorial Board members will be screened by the Editor in Chief and sent to external peer reviewers.
 The editorial board members who are authors will be excluded from the evaluation in peer review or decision on publication.
 Editors should avoid making editorial decisions on manuscripts for which they may have potential conflicts of interest.

-All manuscripts must be submitted online through the website https://review.jow.medknow.com/cjp.
+All manuscripts must be submitted online through the new submission site https://review.jow.medknow.com/cjp.
 First time users will have to register at this site.
 Registration is free but mandatory.
-Registered authors can keep track of their articles after logging into the site using their user name and password.
+Registered authors can track their papers after logging into the site using their user name and password.
+The newly launched platform may contain technical bugs, please write to us ([email protected]) if you face any difficulties using the interface.

 Please suggest two reviewers for your manuscript in submission process.
 However, the selection of these reviewers is at the sole discretion of the editor.